jethrocadang/desk-flow-hdbs-v2/README.md

 ## Desk Flow Hot Desk Booking System

 Desk Flow is a hot desk booking system built with next.js.
-This system allows its client company to manage its office spaces by utilizing a a bookings on its office desks spaces.
+This system allows client company to manage their office spaces by utilizing desk bookings on their office desks spaces.